 We’ll share a funny story with you (well, not that funny back then….).
 When we moved, there was no reliable telephone service, no mobile signal at all and no broadband in the village, nor was there any likelihood of it ever getting to our house.
-Eventually we found a local cableless broadband provider but even they couldn’t get a service over the hills to our place.
+Eventually, we found a local cableless broadband provider but even they couldn’t get service over the hills to our place.
 But necessity is the mother of invention and so Chris drove the technician to an agriturismo located on the distant hill line, who confirmed that if a repeater was installed on the roof, a signal would reach into the valley where we lived – however, the company would need at least 12 subscribers to make the required investment!
-So, over the coming weeks we visited all our neighbours in the surrounding villages and with our basic Italian we managed to gather sufficient signatures to convince the company to go ahead with the works for a broadband connection.
+So, over the coming weeks, we visited all our neighbors in the surrounding villages and with our basic Italian we managed to gather sufficient signatures to convince the company to go ahead with the works for a broadband connection.

 Having said that, life in Italy is truly amazing, just don’t expect it to be a bed of roses.

 How did you come up with the idea of Shabby Sheep?

 Before we left the UK we used to run our own art gallery selling Eva’s paintings and work by other local artists.
 After we settled in Italy Eva continued to paint, but selling art here is much more difficult.
 Getting work into a gallery is not a simple matter and can be very costly to the artist.
 Much of the local market is restricted to wealthy foreigners and again, that is not an easy market to tap into.

 But people still loved Eva’s creativity and friends too kept encouraging her to find a different way of making her creative output available to more people.
 So we started researching print options and especially online printing.
 One thing leads to another and here we are!